chroming/sentry/readme.md

 or "save":{key:true} (for leave only some key)

-If you want to change the response in GET method, you can add a wrapper like this:
+If you want to change the response in GET method, you can add a wrapper to endpoint like this:

 ```python
 from sentry.api.filters.response_wrapper import change_data_keys